abstractguy/TSO_project/software/arduino-1.8.13/portable/sketchbook/libraries/Servo/docs/readme.md

 # Servo library

+Modified by Samuel Duclos to include a slowmove extension for AVR and to support uArm servo specifications.

 This library allows an Arduino board to control RC (hobby) servo motors.
 Servos have integrated gears and a shaft that can be precisely controlled.
 Standard servos allow the shaft to be positioned at various angles, usually between 0 and 180 degrees.
 Continuous rotation servos allow the rotation of the shaft to be set to various speeds.